discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 If the twins are false twins, then the solution is the union of the two vertices.
-If the twins are true twins, then they are linked by an edge, thus we cannot be both in the solution, and we take an arbitrary vertex in the solution.
+If the twins are true twins, then they are linked by an edge, thus we cannot take both in the solution.
+We chose arbitrarily one of the two vertice to stay in the solution.
 For the rest of the algorithm, we will consider that we have merged these vertices into one.
 We will call this operation a *contraction*.
 As the twins have the same neighborhood, it is easy to define the adjacency of the new vertex: it is again the same neighborhood.

 Note that after the merge, we have an induced subgraph of the original graph, hence the twin property still holds.
-We will iterate the operation, but now in a more general context, where the twins are bags with more than one vertex.
+We iterate the contraction operation, but now in a more general context, where the twins are bags with more than one vertex.
-Let us note that any time we make a contraction we preserve the following properties:
+Let us note that each time we make a contraction we preserve the following properties:

-* If two bags $A$ and $B$ are linked by an edge in the contracted graph, then every couple $(a,b) \in A\times B$ corresponds to an edge in the original (un-contracted) graph.
+* If two bags $A$ and $B$ are linked by an edge in the contracted graph, then every couple $(a,b) \in A\times B$ corresponds to an edge in the original (uncontracted) graph.
 * If two bags $A$ and $B$ are not linked by an edge in the contracted graph, then no couple $(a,b) \in A\times B$ corresponds to an edge in the original graph.